Learn how to make a There are Flowers Everywhere DIY Glass Sign for your home, as a gift for a wedding or any occasion.

 Your frame is now ready to be hung or displayed!
 My husband’s grandfather made our frames.
 Fortunately, he included a little groove in the back of the frames that make them perfect for hanging.
-You could also drill small holes into the wooden frame, attach little eye hooks and hang with a chain, jute cord, wire or rope.
+You could also drill small holes into the wooden frame, attach little eye-hooks and hang it with a chain, jute cord, wire, or rope.
 Be creative!

 I hope you have enjoyed this easy DIY “There are Flowers Everywhere” glass sign tutorial.
 There are so many designs here on The Summery Umbrella that would look amazing in a DIY glass sign.

 I also think these glass signs would make great custom handmade gifts for just about any occasion.
-Think birthdays, weddings, anniversaries, baby showers, house warming or even Christmas!
+Think birthdays, weddings, anniversaries, baby showers, housewarmings, or even Christmas!

 More DIY ideas from The Birch Cottage